jzakiya/primes-utils/README.md

 A single input is taken as `end_num`, and the primes count <= to it are returned.
 `primescnt` is faster; uses SoZ to identify|count primes from closest hashed value starting point.
 `primescntmr` is slower, but isn't memory limited, especially for very large numbers|ranges.
+Can also perform effective primality test on an integer n as: `n.primescntmr n`
 See `PRIMES-UTILS HANDBOOK` for details on best use practices.
 Also see `Error Handling`.